Viglino/OL3-AnimatedCluster/README.md

 // Add the layer to the map
 map.addLayer(clusterLayer);
 ```
-The getStye function will customize the clusters symbolisation.
+The getStyle function will customize the clusters symbolisation.

 Look at the [standard OL3 cluster example](http://openlayers.org/en/master/examples/cluster.html) or [the repo example](http://viglino.github.io/OL3-AnimatedCluster) to know how to define such a function.